michaeluno/amazon-auto-links/template/list/readme.txt

 == Change log ==

+= 1.1.0 =
+- Tweaked the styling of features, categories, the prime mark.

 = 1.0.2 =
 - Made the pricing disclaimer element font-size smallest.
 - Fixed an issue that customer the rating element was text-wrapped in some themes.